CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 If you are using Visual Studio, you can set this in the Debugging > Command Arguments section in the Project properties.
 Note that this value is different for every different configuration type.
+You can also set the argument for all configurations to simplify this.
 Make sure you get the path right; read the console for errors.

 You can also launch the built program from command line to feed the arguments.

 ## Requirements